Author Guidelines

 Important notes: If you submit manuscripts via the online submission system, the first step is to register as a user of this site, make sure to check to register as Author, then you may add yourself as a Reader or/and a Reviewer as you like.
 When you upload your files, the manuscript main text is uploaded as the SUBMISSION FILE, and all other files are uploaded as SUPPLEMENTAL FILES, such as figures, cover letter, etc.

 All manuscripts should be submitted electronically via our website (www.journalmc.org), submissions via regular mail are not acceptable at the moment.
 Manuscripts should be double-spaced (including references, tables, and figure legends).
-Journal of Medical Cases does not enforce a word limit for the manuscript, neither has a word limit for figures, tables, legends and references.
+Though Journal of Medical Cases does not enforce a word limit for the manuscript, we suggest that the length of manuscript be at least 2500 words (excluding references), with full description of the case(s), complete discurssion and literature review.

 Before submitting online, authors are asked to have their manuscript saved in word file and each figure saved as a separate electronic file, preferably named as "figure 1.tif," "figure 2.jpg," etc.